simongregory/tool-shed/README.md

 ### as-asset-dector

-This script scans all Actionscript classes and CSS files in a project to identify assets, such as png files, that are in the project source tree but are no longer referenced by the application.
+This script scans all ActionScript classes and CSS files in a project to identify assets, such as png files, that are in the project source tree but are no longer referenced by the application.